tarmolov/configs/README.md

   * Git extra commands
   * Git config with a lot of nice shortcuts
   * Vim config based on bundles
-  * Autoupdate configs every 8 hours (it happens only after enter to terminal)
   * Works fine on unix and osx

 Install